mendhak/eleventy-satisfactory/posts/2022-01-01-edit-the-metadata.md

 ### tags

-Sets the site's tags in the HTML head's meta keywords and OpenGraph tags.
+Sets the site's tags in the HTML head's meta keywords and OpenGraph/JSON-LD tags.
 If a blog post doesn't contain a `tags:` frontmatter, these values get used as a default in the HTML head.

 {% notice "info" %}